Squarespace/squarespace.github.io/README.md

 Squarespace Github site
 -----------------------

-To add a project, edit `repos.txt`.
+To add a project, edit `repos.yml`.

 To generate the static site: